Communication is key for great sex.

 Just be aware of this and also know that, according to Justin Lehmiller, it’s more likely to have a positive or neutral outcome.
 Negative outcomes can happen, but they’re much less common.

-And if you'd like support as you figure out all of this sexual communication, apply for a clarity call to see if working together would be a good fit for you.
+And if you'd like support as you figure out all of this sexual communication, apply for a sex conversation call to see if working together would be a good fit for you.

 RESOURCES FOR NERDY TYPES LIKE ME: